stenzr/concurrent_executor/README.md

 # Spawn Parallel Instances

-Spawn Parallel Instances is a Python package that allows you to run concurrent scripts with multiple consumers.
+Spawn Parallel Instances is a Python package that allows you to run parrallel instances of the same script.
 It supports loading environment variables from a YAML file and allows specifying the Python interpreter to use.

 ## Features